Actindo-AG/Documentation/Core1Platform/AdministratingCore1/02_ManageUsers.md

 ![User management](../../Assets/Screenshots/Settings/UsersGroups/UserManagement/UserManagement.png "[User management]")

 1. Select the user whose data you want to edit.
-  The *Edit user "user name"* view is opened.
+  The *Edit user "username"* view is opened.
 By default, the *Profile* tab is preselected.

    ![User management](../../Assets/Screenshots/Core1Platform/AdministratingCore1/UserEdit.png "[User management]")

 2. If desired.
-Click the *Select active option* drop-down list to select whether the user is able to log in or not.
+Click the *Select active option* drop-down list to select whether the user can log in or not.
 The following options are available:
     - **Active, can log in**
     - **Inactive, user is locked**